Berzelius Society

 Berzelius Society (BZ) is the third oldest secret society for seniors at Yale University in New Haven, Connecticut, United States.
 Established in 1848, it is named after the Swedish scientist Jöns Jakob Berzelius, considered one of the founding fathers of modern chemistry.
-In addition, Berzelius is part of a four-society "Consortium" with Manuscript Society, Book and Snake, and Aurelian.
+In addition, Berzelius is part of the "Ancient Eight" societies, which includes Mace and Chain, Book and Snake, Elihu Club, St. Elmo’s Society, Scroll and Key, Skull and Bones, and Wolf’s Head Society.

 History

 Berzelius is a secret society established as the Colony Club in 1848 at Sheffield Scientific School, a former school of Yale University in New Haven, Connecticut.
 One of its founding members was William Henry Brewer.
 The club was housed on campus in Berzelius Hall, named after the Swedish scientist Jöns Jakob Berzelius, considered one of the founding fathers of modern chemistry.
 Eventually, the Colony Club started using the name Berzelius.

 As the society is often called, BZ is the third oldest society at Yale and the oldest of those of the now-defunct Sheffield Scientific School.
 From 1854 to 1956, this institution was the sciences and engineering college of Yale University.
 Berzelius became a senior society in the tradition of Skull and Bones, Scroll and Key, and Wolf's Head in 1933 when the Sheffield Scientific School was integrated into Yale University.

 The society takes its intellectual mission seriously, invoking Socrates' exhortation "The unexamined life is not worth living” and stating to its prospective members that: "Berzelius provides opportunities for achieving insights through an open, honest exchange of experiences, passions, and opinions.
 This process prepares its members — whose diversity is highly valued — for an active, intellectually vigorous, and moral life, giving them a place and time for contemplation and reflection so that they might rise boldly to the challenges of their lives, devoted to good character, tolerant of others, and willing to serve their communities while forging links of mind to mind in a chain unbroken."

 The society's corporate name is Colony Foundation, changed from the Bezelius Trust Association in 1951.